What is bitcoin cash? - KTVZ

 Bitcoin cash was supposed to boast faster transaction speeds than bitcoin, but that that didn’t exactly pan out the way the creators expected.
 Bitcoin cash transaction confirmation times remain higher than bitcoin transaction confirmation times for a host of complicated reasons.
 Still, bitcoin cash has a distinct advantage over bitcoin: It’s cheaper to use.

-Bitcoin transaction fees have spiked as high as $60, according to Coindesk.
-And bitcoin cash’s transaction fee is currently just $0.28, according to BitInfoCharts.
+Bitcoin transaction fees have spiked as high as $60 on average, according to Coindesk.
+And bitcoin cash’s average transaction fee is currently just 3.5 cents, according to BitInfoCharts.
 Transaction fees apply any time you transfer coins, either to someone else as a payment or to your own wallet, de Vries said.

 Ready to buy bitcoin cash?

-Note: — Correction: An earlier version of this story incorrectly stated Bitcoin Cash’s transaction cost.
-On Friday, it was 3.5 cents.